Celebrate Your Roots — Cook With Root Vegetables

-For someone who tries to eat organic and local, and lives in a cold climate, winter usually means endlessly eating root vegetables.
+For us gardeners and anyone who lives in a cold climate, winter usually means endlessly eating root vegetables.
 That may not seem very inspiring or sexy, but root vegetables are super good for you and usually are pretty cheap food.
 With some inspiration and fantasy, they can be made into delicious and fun dishes.
 It’s a perfect time to celebrate roots, as December is actually national root vegetable month (in the U.S., at least).

 First of all, what is considered a root vegetable?
 As we know from the name, these are vegetables that grow underground — beet, carrot, yam, potato, tuber, ginger, rutabaga, onion, celery root, garlic, shallot, radish, fennel, daikon radish, burdock, Jerusalem artichoke, etc. They all store energy in the form of carbohydrates, are mineral rich, contain high fiber and many important vitamins, and are delicious.

 So here are a couple of root vegetable recipes that turn boring root vegetables into fun dishes that will knock your socks off.

 Beet Burgers—These beet burgers are a staple food at home and can be eaten like a burger, or as a patty with rice, pasta or roasted vegetables or with a salad.